jh3nd3rs0n/jargyle/README.md

 Be sure to replace `${VERSION}` with the actual version shown within the name of the executable jar file.

-The aforementioned command will run Jargyle on port 1080 using no authentication.
+The aforementioned command will run Jargyle on port 1080 at address 0.0.0.0 using no authentication.

 ### 3. 1.
 Usage